 Hydrocodone can combine with acetaminophen to increase its pain-relieving properties.
 However, it’s a synthetic drug, and it’s more effective than codeine, according to the Drug Enforcement Administration.
 It is common in brand name drugs like Vicodin and Norco.

-Codeine vs Hydrocodone: Which Is More Dangerous?
+Codeine vs. Hydrocodone: Which Is More Dangerous?

-In general, because hydrocodone is stronger than codeine, professionals consider it to be the more dangerous of the two.
+In general, because hydrocodone is stronger than codeine, professionals consider it the more dangerous of the two.
 However, that doesn’t mean that codeine is risk-free.
 Again, both are opioids that people abuse every day.
 When someone abuses these drugs, he may initially feel euphoric and relaxed, but this can turn into fatigue.

 Hydrocodone has more of a sedative effect than codeine, and it’s more effective for severe pain.
 While it’s considered to have more of an abuse potential than codeine, once someone stops using either drug, she’ll experience withdrawal symptoms.
 According to MedShadow, codeine is currently a Schedule II drug, and hydrocodone is a Schedule III, meaning the risks of abuse associated with it are higher than codeine.

 Going through a hydrocodone or codeine addiction treatment program is the best and safest way to overcome a dependence.

 At Destinations for Teens in Woodland Hills, California, your son or daughter can get the addiction and mental health treatment they need.
 Unlike most other rehab facilities, we exclusively treat adolescents, and this specialized care sets us apart in the addiction treatment field.